 And we have crossed the finish line people!
 The kitchen is done!
 All that was left was the not-so-small job of making the waterfall butcher block island which I was secretly not looking forward to so there was some procrastination.
-But with a little help from a friend and an awesome new product discovery the island is done and looking awesome.

 Here’s what the island looked like before.
 I love the space it gives me but I was NOT loving the cheap and dated laminate counter.
-I’ve always loved the look of butcher block and the waterfall design and thought combining them both would be a great way to warm up all the black in the kitchen as well as tie in to the wood above the kitchen and throughout the loft. (you can see the full before pic in the original kitchen inspiration post)
+I’ve always loved the look of butcher block and the waterfall design and thought combining them both would be a great way to warm up all the black in the kitchen as well as tie into the wood above the kitchen and throughout the loft. (you can see the full before pic in the original kitchen inspiration post)

 Keep reading to see how I created this waterfall butcher block island.
 It was quite the learning experience.

 NOTE: all of us regular people refer to it as ‘butcher block’ but if you’re shopping around for quotes and calling kitchen decor stores be sure to refer to it as wood countertop.
 The real deal butcher block is like a million inches thick and meant for actual butchering and a small fortune.
 Wood countertops looks great but they are NOT meant for cutting on.
 If you didn’t know, now you do!

 I bought 2 of the NUMERÄR beech counters (update: now listed as HAMMARP) from Ikea.
 If you’re looking for the 96″ option, it’s a hot commodity and almost always out of stock.
 I had to do some serious daily stocking until one popped up.

 This is where I called in for some help from the true DIY expert, my pal Kristen from Storefront Life.
 She came over with her super awesome saw that can cut 2″ thick wood and we cut the island pieces to size.